 - Third, you want to objectively compare the candidate’s value profile with that of the overall organization or team.
 Using algorithms can help minimize bias at this step.”

-At TestGorilla, we’ve built precisely this measurement tool to help you define, measure, and determine the alignment of values, behaviors, and activities between your organization and your candidates so you can hire for culture add reliably and objectively.
+At TestGorilla, we’ve built precisely this measurement tool to help you define, measure, and determine the alignment of values and behaviors between your organization and your candidates so you can hire for culture add reliably and objectively.
 Let’s see how it works!

 The TestGorilla culture add test: hiring for culture add objectively